sblantipodi/firefly_luciferin/README.md

 `Firefly Luciferin` uses `Java 14` to create the native installer, this means that you don't have to install Java or other libraries separately.

 This software can run on any Desktop PC using **Windows or Linux**.
 MacOS support will be added later.
 To get the full `Bias Lighting` experience you need a microcontroller (ex.
 ESP8266, ESP32) running [Glow Worm Luciferin](https://github.com/sblantipodi/glow_worm_luciferin) firmware.
-You can connect the microcontroller to the PC via USB or via wirelss using an MQTT server.
+You can connect the microcontroller to the PC via USB or via wirelss (MQTT server is optional).

 Why don't you build your own `Luciferin`?
 Here's a [**Quick Start guide**](https://github.com/sblantipodi/firefly_luciferin/wiki/Quick-start)